danielljeon/drop_detect/README.md

 #define DROP_DETECT_USE_FREERTOS 1
 ```

-By changing this macro from `1` to `0`, the custom scheduler is enabled and
+By changing this macro from `1` to `0`, the cyclic executive scheduler is
-FreeRTOS initialization is disabled.
+enabled and FreeRTOS initialization and operation is disabled.

 > Note: The `SYS` Timebase Source is set to `TIM16` in order to free `SysTick`
 > for the FreeRTOS kernal.